chasenicholl/boto3m/README.md

 Configuration follows boto3's pattern.
 See http://boto3.readthedocs.io/en/latest/guide/configuration.html.

-Additionally the `S3M` class has 2 optional environment variables.
+Additionally when using boto3m, 2 optional environment variables my be set.

 ```python
 BOTO3M_WORKERS = 8  # This is the number of parallel processes boto3m can use.